idelairre/tumblr-source/README.md

 + `condition`: returns a true or false value which determines whether or not to continue fetching.
 + `fetch`: an async function which will be called with the arguments provided by the user, defaults to fetching with the `offset` and `limit` as its arguments.
 + `step`: increments the `iterator` item by a user defined value, defaults to incrementing `offset` by `limit`.
++ `next`:

 # Examples

+Below are some examples demonstrating multiple ways of defining Tumblr Source classes.

 ## Instantiating the `Source` class: